MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 ## Explicit destructor calls

 Calling a destructor explicitly is seldom necessary.
 However, it can be useful to perform cleanup of objects placed at absolute addresses.
 These objects are commonly allocated using a user-defined **`new`** operator that takes a placement argument.
-The **`delete`** operator cannot deallocate this memory because it is not allocated from the free store (for more information, see [The new and delete Operators](../cpp/new-and-delete-operators.md)).
+The **`delete`** operator can't deallocate this memory because it isn't allocated from the free store (for more information, see [The new and delete Operators](../cpp/new-and-delete-operators.md)).
 A call to the destructor, however, can perform appropriate cleanup.
 To explicitly call the destructor for an object, `s`, of class `String`, use one of the following statements:

 ```cpp
 s.String::~String();     // non-virtual call